ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-acceptance-tests-part-2.md

-# Create the first step (Part 2)
+# Step 1: Acceptance tests (Part 2)

-By the end of [the last chapter](./04-create-the-first-step-part-1.md), we extracted a function called `renameModule()`.
+By the end of [the last chapter](./04-step-1-acceptance-tests-part-1.md), we extracted a function called `renameModule()`.
 It received an input file (a file that may or may not be a valid acceptance test) and returned it unchanged.

 ```ts
 function renameModule(file: string): string {